First Trading Day Of The Month Trading Strategy (First Day Of The Month Effect)

 We still use the ETF with the ticker code SPY.
 However, you can of course use the S&P futures, the e-mini, or the recent micro contract.

-Since 1993, there have been 341 different months.
-We inserted a very simple filter into the strategy and reduced the number of trades to 256.
+Since 1993, we inserted a very simple filter into the strategy and reduced the number of trades by one third.
 However, the average gain per trade increases to 0.35.

 By doing this, the strategy is invested only 1.7% of the time but still returns 3% CAGR since 1993.
 The win ratio is 67%, the average winner is 0.82%, the average loser is 0.62%, the profit factor is 2.5, and the max drawdown is 5%.